 Stress urinary incontinence (SUI) is a common, treatable condition where an involuntary release of urine can occur from coughing, sneezing, laughing, or other effort or exertion.
 SUI is one of the most common types of urinary incontinence among women.

 SUI occurs when weakened muscles below the urethra do not provide the necessary support for the urethra.
-Sudden movements from the diaphragm put stress on the bladder, causing the urethra to lose its seal and allowing urine to leak out.
-Factors that can lead to SUI include: childbirth, age, tissue disorders, acute injury, consitipation, frequent heavy lifting, estrogen deficiency or menopause, and obesity.
+Sudden movements from the diaphragm put stress on the bladder, causing the urethra to lose its seal and allow urine to leak out.
+Factors that can lead to SUI include: childbirth, age, tissue disorders, acute injury, constipation, frequent heavy lifting, estrogen deficiency or menopause, and obesity.

-Studies show different rates, but it is suggested that 30% to 40% of women are afflicted with some type of urinary incontinence, and some of these will ultimately need surgical repair.2
+Studies show different rates, but it is suggested that 30% to 40% of women are afflicted with some type of urinary incontinence, and some of these will ultimately need surgical repair.4

 The American Urogynecologic Society and the Society of Urodynamics, Female Pelvic Medicine and Urogenital Reconstruction issued a position statement in 2014 saying: “The polypropylene midurethral sling has helped millions of women with SUI regain control of their lives by undergoing a simple outpatient procedure that allows them to return to daily life very quickly.
 With its acknowledged safety and efficacy it has created an environment for a much larger number of women to have access to treatment.”5 This position statement was re-issued in 2016 with the support of additional organizations and confirmed again as recently as February 2018.

-Following a 2011 U.S. Food and Drug Administration (FDA) Advisory Committee meeting, the FDA stated: “The safety and effectiveness of multi-incision slings is well-established in clinical trials that followed patients for up to one-year.
-Longer follow-up data is available in the literature, but there are fewer of these long-term studies compared to studies with one-year follow-up.”4
+Following a 2011 U.S. Food and Drug Administration (FDA) Advisory Committee meeting, the FDA stated in 2013: “The safety and effectiveness of multi-incision slings is well-established in clinical trials that followed patients for up to one-year."
+6

 GYNECARE TVT™ Family of Products

 Ethicon GYNECARE TVT™ is designed to provide support to the mid-urethra.
 Surgeons place a piece of flexible, permanent mesh underneath the urethra.
-The body then naturally incorporates the mesh into the surrounding tissue to provide support when pressures are placed upon the urethra to prevent urine leakage.
+The body then naturally incorporates the mesh into the surrounding tissue to provide support and prevent urine leakage when pressures are placed upon the urethra.

 GYNECARE TVT™ Tension-free Support for Incontinence has demonstrated proven results for effectively treating stress urinary incontinence.
 GYNECARE TVT™ Tension-free Support for Incontinence is supported by numerous clinical studies, more than any other sling on the market.